 “Don’t get too hung up on these metrics specifically.
 If you see that there’s a perceptible problem and there’s actually like, an issue that your site stays, like working on the main thread and doing CPU work for a minute or 20 seconds, that’s what you want to investigate.
 If its 20ms, it’s probably fine.”

-Main takeaway: There’s no need to focus so much on micro improvements as these won’t amount to any significant changes to your page speed.
+Main takeaway: There’s no need to focus so much on micro improvements as these won’t amount to any significant changes to your site speed.

 What is the best metric(s) to look at when deciding if page speed is “good” or not?
 Why/why not should we focus on metrics like FCP/FMP instead of scores given by tools like PageSpeed insights?